 (S-91) For simplified acquisitions, the contracting officer shall not agree to a period of time longer than 15 working days for the SBA to issue a COC before proceeding to award to another offeror, unless the extension is approved by the CCO.

-SUBPART 19.7 - THE SMALL BUSINESS SUBCONTRACTING PROGRAM
+SUBPART 19.7 - THE SMALL BUSINESS SUBCONTRACTING PROGRAM (Revised June 16, 2023 through PROCLTR 2023-05)

 19.705 Responsibilities of the contracting officer under the subcontracting assistance program.